MYSTIC-HUNTER/Face-recognition-project/README.md

 # face-recognition-project
 Objective:-
 Face Recognition System is the task of identifying an already detected object as a known or unknown face.
-This project works on deciding if the "face" is someone known, or unknown, using for this purpose a database of faces in order to validate this input face.
-Equipped with Eigenfaces, this project can create a dataset in real-time &amp; authenticate the user's facial structure.
-This system aids in ensuring safety & security against thefts or attacks.
+Leveraging cutting-edge machine learning algorithms, this project employs advanced computer vision techniques to accurately detect and locate upto 30 human faces in digital images.
+In addition, the system can recognize individual faces by comparing them against a pre-existing database of known individuals, providing a powerful tool for security, marketing, and personal identification applications.
+With its highly accurate and efficient performance, this facial detection and recognition project is an ideal solution for a wide range of industries and use cases.
+This project offers a staggering 94% accuracy.

 Language Used:-
 Python